bemoid/bemoid/scss/components/figure/README.md

 # Figure

-Component for representing graphics, frequently with a caption.
+Component for representing images, frequently with a caption.

 ## Installation